devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### createDevon4jProject <a name="createDevon4jProject"></a>
+This function is used to create devon4j project.
 #### parameter
+You need one parameter for this function Example:createDevon4jProject(1st parameter)
-1. The base package name
+1st parameter: The base package name and it is of type string.
 #### example
 createDevon4jProject("com.mycustomer.myapplication")
+Note: This function is executed manually by user.

 ***